 - If you are in a bushfire area, ensure your employer has planned for the potential risks to workers and others

-2 - Assessment of the risk
+2 - Assessment of the risk of fire

 - Check all MSDS to ensure that flammable substances are used and stored correctly.